How to Polar Align an Equatorial Mount in the Southern Hemisphere

 So - Why Polar Align An Equatorial Mount?

 Most amateur astronomers run home as soon as they get their first telescope, pop on an eyepiece, and point it up at the moon.
 The sheer excitement of being able to see the lunar landscape is enough to keep most going for days - eventually though, you'll want to have a look at planets and other faint, deep-sky objects - and this is where polar alignment is critical.
-Caveat though - for casual observing, only a rough polar alignment is needed i.e. just point it due North, and you should be good to go.
+Caveat though - for casual observing, only a rough polar alignment is needed i.e. just point it due South, and you should be good to go.

 You really only need more precise alignment for tracking objects across the sky (especially at high magnifications), when you're setting circles to locate hard-to-find objects, and especially astrophotography.